chumakd/atp-vim-mirror/README.txt

 		    Automatic TeX Plugin For Vim version 7.2 by Marcin Szamotulski

-Supported OS'es: Linux, Mac OS.
+Supported OS'es: Linux, Mac OS, Windows (need to be TESTED).

-(It is NOT WORKING ON MS wINDOWS, however I'm working on the port, give me some time :)
+Note: support of Windows is EXPERIMENTAL (not yet TESTED!).
+If you want to try it and you find a bug use mailing list to post the bug report, thanks!)

 To install vimball (vba) file you need to have Vimball Archiver plugin (see :h vimball).
 If you have it, just open the vba file within vim and source it